TheCry/i-mscp-keyhelp-migration/README.md

 ## Doings if something went wrong with API communication
 * First delete the new added KeyHelp user
 * Check as admin wheter a SSL cert was added while the last run and delete it

+## Doings after migration
+* Set the correct home dir of the ftp users
+* Set the correct path for the htaccess users
+* Check the database name, database user and database password of the websites